SCHOOLS BY STATE

 Employment Trends and Career Areas for Forensic Psychologists in Oregon

 Choosing to become a forensic psychologist can lead to a long and fruitful career.
 Starting your schooling in the field now is a good idea, as the jobs for these types of forensic specialists are growing.

 You will find many different areas that you can pursue when you have your doctorate and your license to practice in the state.
 Working with the police to help identify suspects and come up with behavioral patterns and profiles is an option that many people enjoy.
 It helps the police catch the right criminals.
 Of course, it is also possible to find work in the court systems, the prison system, and even in research.

 Salary and Employment Facts for Oregon Forensic Psychologists

-Forensic psychologists working in Oregon have an average salary of around $77,000 per year.
+Forensic psychologists working in Oregon have an average salary of around $95,070 per year.
 The amount that a forensic psychologist is going to make will depend on the type of work that he or she is doing, as well as their location in the state.
 Also, it is a good time to become a forensic psychologist in Oregon if job stability is a concern.
 The Department of Labor reported that the field will grow 10% by 2024.